Google Address Validation | What Google isn't telling you.

 Think about that for moment; unless the house you're looking for is a treehouse, we're pretty sure that Google didn't give you something helpful.

 Now, you may still be thinking, "Maybe they're off a little bit, but they probably still gave us something close to the address, right?"
 If you are, you are unfortunately mistaken.
-A quick trip to our demo page and a brisk tap of the keys on your computer will let you know that 15 Knole Lane is not a valid address.
+A quick trip to our address validation page and a brisk tap of the keys on your computer will let you know that 12 Knole Lane is not a valid address.

 The point is, Google doesn't do everything, and if you're looking for genuine address processing or validation, Google isn't going to cut it.